schultzm/entrez_direct_tut/README.md

 ## edirect Functions

 The edirect functions allow you to query the NCBI entrez database from the command line.
-This approach is powerful in that customised, advanced or simple queries can be built into scripts, automated, and executed in parallel (be careful not to exceed three queries per second).
+This approach is powerful in that customised queries can be automated and reproduced by writing them into scripts.

 The following navigation functions support exploration within the Entrez databases: